 Truck drivers and trucking companies are required by law to keep logs of their working and rest hours, as well as logs of proper inspections to the equipment in order to ensure safe operation of the truck.
 If these logs were not properly kept, or worse, doctored or falsified, this could lead to an at-fault accident.

 Was the Truck Driver Working an Appropriate Amount of Hours?

 If a commercial truck driver is under pressure to deliver their loads faster, there is a chance that they may be tempted to skip mandatory rest periods.
-Studies have proven that the probability of accidents increase significantly the longer a driver has been on the road without proper rest.
-Drivers are also required to have a full 34 hours off at the end of every work week.
+Studies have proven that the probability of accidents increases significantly, the longer a driver has been on the road without proper rest.
+Drivers are also required to have a full 34 hours off at the end of every workweek.
 Any circumvention of these rules can result in dangerous driving situations and increase a driver or trucking company’s liability.

 Did the Driver Take into Account Blind Spots?

-Drivers must be fully trained before operating a tractor trailer.
-One of the things they are taught to be aware of are blind spots.
+Drivers must be fully trained before operating a tractor-trailer.
+One of the things they are taught to be aware of our blind spots.
 Due to the massive size of the truck, their ability to see certain areas around their truck is limited.
 Responsibly handling a commercial truck includes avoiding potential collisions through awareness of blind spots.

 The causes of accidents are wide-ranging, but these are just a few of the more common elements at play in a truck accident.
 Identifying some of the causes will often involve a complex analysis of the design, manufacture, and maintenance of the truck itself.

 Our team of truck wreck lawyers and the investigators we hire are well versed in discovering the underlying causes of an accident and determining who is liable and whether negligence or worse was involved in an accident.
 If you were injured in an 18-wheeler accident, call the lawyers at Strom Law LLC for a free consultation to go over the facts of your case.